Skip to main content

 My work aims to help others become effective, empowering, and ethical communicators.
 My teaching, research, and service span the topics of interpersonal relationships, public communication, and ethics and deception.
 Currently, I have three primary commitments:

-Research on Truthful and Deceptive Communication: I created and served as the editor for The Palgrave Handbook of Deceptive Communication (2019).
-This exciting, 51-chapter volume unravels the topic of lying and deception in contexts such as interpersonal relationships, groups and organizations, social and mass media, marketing, advertising, law enforcement, court, politics, and propaganda.
+Research on Truthful and Deceptive Communication: I created and served as the editor for The Palgrave Handbook of Deceptive Communication.
+This 51-chapter volume unravels the topic of lying and deception in contexts including interpersonal relationships, groups and organizations, social and mass media, marketing, advertising, law enforcement, court, politics, and propaganda.
 More than 100 scholars from around the world investigate the many forms of deceptive behavior, such as disinformation, fabrication, false denials, half-truths, high stakes lies, life saving lies, omission, puffery, and spin.
 The handbook also addresses cross-cultural perspectives on deceit, moral dimensions of deception, and strategies for detecting and deterring deceit.
 More information is available at this link.

 The Palgrave Handbook of Deceptive Communication